Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Maret 2025 08.58.22 UTC
+- WIB: Jumat, 28 Maret 2025 10.05.12 UTC
-- WITA: Jumat, 28 Maret 2025 09.58.22 UTC
+- WITA: Jumat, 28 Maret 2025 11.05.12 UTC
-- WIT: Jumat, 28 Maret 2025 10.58.22 UTC
+- WIT: Jumat, 28 Maret 2025 12.05.12 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: success
+Kategori: inspirational